Antisemitism in Argentina: The Military Junta of 1976-1983

 From 1976 to 1983 the military junta in-charge engaged in what is referred to as the "dirty war" against its own citizens, in which between ten-thousand to thirty-thousand Argentines were kidnapped, tortured, and killed—or "disappeared" according to the government.
 For the purposes of eradicating Argentina's "internal enemies", the junta established concentration camps for all enemies of the state, mostly consisting of non-Jews but also including hundreds to thousands of Jews.
 Although it appears that Jews were not specifically targeted by the state, testimony from concentration camp survivors indicates that Jews received Nazi-like treatment upon revealing their identities.
 Some were forced to mime dogs or cats by crawling on their hands and knees and licking the bottom of officers' boots.
 And some had swastikas carved into their bodies, were used as practice for martial arts moves, forced to salute Hitler, forced to listen to recordings of Hitler's voice, to insult themselves for being Jewish, received spray painted swastikas on their backs and Hitler mustaches on their face, were told they would be turned into soap, or had tubes lodged into orifices so live rats could be scurried into their bodies.

+Argentina does not officially recognise the victims as dead.

 After the Junta

 With the restoration of democracy following the military junta's end in 1983, antisemitism in Argentina did not disappear, but its pervasiveness decreased.
 It is believed by the United Nations that three organized neo-Nazi groups are active in Argentina, however, these groups are relatively uninfluential politically and include less than 300 members between the three groups.

 In March 1992 a group called the Islamic Jihad Organization carried out a suicide bombing attack on the building of the Israeli embassy in Buenos Aires, the 1992 attack on Israeli embassy in Buenos Aires, which killed 29 civilians.
 Among the dead there were two Israeli women who were the wives of the embassy's consul and first secretary.

 In July 1994 there was a suicide van bomb attack on the Asociación Mutual Israelita Argentina (AMIA; Argentine Israelite Mutual Association) building in Buenos Aires known as the AMIA bombing.
 The bombing killed 85 people and left hundreds injured.
 The Argentine government has accused Iran and Hezbollah of carrying out the attack.

 In 2009, following public outcry concerning Catholic bishop Richard Williamson, who made statements denying the Holocaust, the Argentinian government expelled Williamson from Argentina.
 The official reason cited by immigration authorities was a visa technicality.

-In late 2018 a throng of soccer fans chanted the antisemitic slogan "killing Jews to make soap," (referencing the actions of Nazi Germany producing soap made from human corpses).
+In late 2018, a throng of soccer fans chanted the antisemitic slogan "killing Jews to make soap," (referencing the actions of Nazi Germany producing soap made from human corpses).
 The fans went on to damage property and police were called to ensure the safety of the players and other spectators.
 The incident was sparked by the outcome of the soccer match in which one team with Jewish roots won the match.